 Human decision making is increasingly being displaced by predictive algorithms.
 Judges sentence defendants based on statistical risk scores; regulators take enforcement actions based on predicted violations; advertisers target materials based on demographic attributes; and employers evaluate applicants and employees based on machine-learned models.
-A predominant concern with the rise of such algorithmic decision making is that it may replicate or exacerbate human bias.
-This course surveys the legal and ethical principles for assessing the equity of algorithms, describes techniques for designing fair systems, and considers how anti-discrimination law and the design of algorithms may need to evolve to account for machine bias.
+One concern with the rise of such algorithmic decision making is that it may replicate or exacerbate human bias.
+This course surveys the legal and ethical principles for assessing the equity of algorithms, describes statistical techniques for designing fairer systems, and considers how anti-discrimination law and the design of algorithms may need to evolve to account for machine bias.
 Concepts will be developed in part through guided in-class coding exercises.

-Admission is by consent of instructor and is limited to 20 students.
-Grading is based on response papers, class participation, and a final project.
-Prerequisite: CS 106A or equivalent knowledge of coding.
+Admission is by consent of instructor and is limited to approximately 20 students.

-Tuesdays @ 4:30 PM - 7:15 PM in
+Tuesdays @ 4:30 PM - 7:20 PM

 Grades are based on class attendance, participation, short reflection papers, and a final project.

 Final projects should be conducted in teams of 3-5 students, with the requirement that the team be interdisciplinary.
-The expectation is to complete a research paper that either (a) describes the emerging use of algorithms in a new domain and analyzes the potential for bias, (b) analyzes the legal and policy implications (e.g., whether current anti-discrimination law will need to adjust to these developments), and/or (c) adapts methods for testing for bias and measuring fairness in a given domain setting.
-These projects are opportunities to examine both a wider range of methods (e.g., image recognition) and a wider range of laws (e.g., Title VI of the Civil Rights Act of 1964).
+The expectation is to complete a research paper that: (a) describes the emerging use of algorithms in a new domain and analyzes the potential benefits and harms;